hbiom/kpi_boxes/README.md

   <img src=https://github.com/hbiom/kpi_boxes/blob/main/img_readme/full_screen.jpg>
 </p>

-Of course, you can customize CSS property as much as you like depending on your website design, creativity and probably because you have better design skills than mine.
+Of course, you can customize CSS property as much as you like depending on your website design, creativity and probably because you have probably better design skills than mine.

 ## Repository